 Lindos is around an hour’s drive from Rhodes City.
 It’s located a short way off the main east-coast road that runs between Kalathos and Lardos, and if you’re arriving by hire car, you’ll find two big car parks just adjacent to the village.
 There’s also free parking on the main road that runs above the village.

 Bear in mind that the centre of Lindos is free from traffic as the streets are so narrow.
 But all the car parking spots can get very busy, especially during peak season.
 If you’re planning on taking public transport, you can take the bus; regular services run to Lindos from various places on the island, including the island capital, and tickets are cheap.
 That said, they don’t always run on time, so it’s best not to be in a hurry to arrive or leave.

 - Want to beat the big crowds and avoid the hot afternoon sunshine?
 In that case, your best bet is to visit in the morning.
 Or you could try going in the late afternoon, when most people have gone home.

-Don’t forget to pack a hat and some water, though; there’s absolutely no shade at the top, so you’re likely to get pretty hot.
+- Before you try walking to the top, make sure you pack a hat and some water; there’s absolutely no shade at the top, so you’re likely to get pretty hot.